 - Heart disease: People with heart disease may be at risk of developing an oral infection during dental procedures.

-- HIV: Weak immunity causes people with HIV to
+- HIV: Weak immunity causes people with HIV to develop pain or tenderness during chewing.

 - Respiratory diseases: Bad oral health increases the risk of pneumonia.